 This designation will be given to the outstanding book on United Methodist history or a related subject published during a given year.

-The Saddlebag Selection for 2020 was given to Donald Henry Kirkham
+The Saddlebag Selection for 2021 was given to Paul Wesley Chilcote

-for his book Outside Looking In: Early Methodism as Viewed by Its Critics
+2020: Donald Henry Kirkham, Outside Looking In: Early Methodism as Viewed by Its Critics, New Room Books.

 The following selection criteria have been adopted:

 The selection should achieve a balance between the scholarly and the popular.
 The selection should be respectable and readable, serious and accessible.

 The selection should be on a significant subject of general interest to United Methodist audiences, that is, related to Methodist history or polity or theology or biography or similar matters.